YOUR TEAM'S LEVEL OF ENGAGEMENT

 Utilizing DISC in a business setting has been well established over multiple decades.
 And there are many practical applications for DISC in your business, including:

 Team Building: By understanding your style, and the styles of those on your team, you can enhance communication, improve engagement between peers, improve morale, increase productivity and streamline collaboration.

 Leadership Development: By learning behavioral awareness, individuals become more effective servant leaders.
 A more aware leader leverages their strengths and the strengths of those on the team.
 Combined, this heightened level of behavioral understanding can lead to enhanced motivation, engagement, communication and productivity.

 Talent Acquisition and Retention: When applied appropriately, DISC can be a powerful tool when hiring and/or promoting a team member.
 Going into the conversation with a higher level of understanding of an individual’s natural behavior traits can enhance the likelihood of a successful placement or assignment.

 Sales and Business Development: Communication and interpersonal awareness are key when building rapport with prospects and clients.
-By understanding your own natural selling style, and assessing that of your client, communication can be adapted, the sales process refined, and more predictable outcomes achieved.
+By understanding your own natural selling style and assessing your client's buying style, communication can be adapted, the sales process refined, and more predictable outcomes achieved.

 Individual Behavior Styles Combine to Create a Unique Team Style.

 Understanding Your Own Natural Behavior Style, and Those of Your Colleagues Creates Strong Leverage for Enhanced Communication and Engagement.

 As the business owner, you are responsible for all aspects of your organization.
 This includes, without exception, how your team engages with each other, and how you engage with them.